Ottawa Senators: Bryan Murray era (2004–2016)

-Pierre Dorion era (2016–present)
+Pierre Dorion era (2016–2023)

 On April 10, 2016, the day after the final game of the 2015–16 season, Murray announced his resignation as general manager and that he would continue in an advisory role with the club.
 Assistant general manager Pierre Dorion was promoted to the general manager position.
-On April 12, 2016, the Senators fired head coach Dave Cameron.
+On April 12, the Senators fired head coach Cameron.
 On May 8, 2016, the Senators hired former Tampa Bay Lightning head coach Guy Boucher as their new head coach.
 On the following day, Marc Crawford was announced as associate coach.
 On June 13, 2016, the Senators hired Daniel Alfredsson as the senior advisor of hockey operations.
 In June 2016, the Senators hired Rob Cookson as an assistant coach, who had worked with both Boucher and Crawford in Switzerland, and Pierre Groulx as a goaltending coach.

-The Senators finished second in the Atlantic Division during the 2016–17 season and faced the Boston Bruins in the first round of the playoffs, winning that series in six games.
+The Senators finished second in the Atlantic Division during the 2016–17 season.
+They faced the Boston Bruins in the first round of the playoffs, winning that series in six games.
 In the second round, they defeated the New York Rangers in six games.
 During the second game of that series, Jean-Gabriel Pageau scored four goals, including the game-winning goal in double overtime.
-The Senators would come within one game of the Stanley Cup Finals, but lost in double overtime of the seventh game of their Eastern Conference Final series against the Pittsburgh Penguins, who went on to win their second consecutive Stanley Cup.
+The Senators would come within one win of the Stanley Cup Final having lost in double overtime of the seventh game of their conference finals series against the Pittsburgh Penguins, who went on to win their second consecutive Stanley Cup.

-Following their appearance in the Eastern Conference Final the previous season, the Senators lost defenceman Marc Methot to the 2017 NHL Expansion Draft.
-On November 5, 2017, the Senators conducted a blockbuster trade with the Colorado Avalanche, bringing in star-forward Matt Duchene from the Avalanche in exchange for Kyle Turris, Shane Bowers, Andrew Hammond, a conditional first-round pick in 2018 or 2019 and a third-round pick in 2019.
+Following their appearance in the conference finals the previous season, the Senators lost defenceman Marc Methot to the 2017 NHL expansion draft.
+On November 5, 2017, the Senators conducted a blockbuster trade with the Colorado Avalanche, bringing in star forward Matt Duchene from the Avalanche in exchange for Kyle Turris, Shane Bowers, Andrew Hammond, a conditional first-round pick in 2018 or 2019 and a third-round pick in 2019.
 Following the trade, however, the Senators' season began to fall apart with a disastrous November road trip.
 A season highlight was hosting the NHL 100 Classic game outdoors at the TD Place Stadium football field versus the Montreal Canadiens.
 The game marked the centennial of the first Montreal-Ottawa game in the NHL.
 The Senators won the game 3–0, but the festival atmosphere was somewhat marred by owner Melnyk's controversial comments to the press about attendance levels and selling or moving the team.
 Out of the playoff picture, the Senators chose to trade away veteran players.
-Forward Derick Brassard and defenceman Dion Phaneuf were dealt at the trade deadline to the Pittsburgh Penguins and Los Angeles Kings, respectively.
+Forward Derick Brassard and defenceman Phaneuf were dealt at the trade deadline to the Pittsburgh Penguins and Los Angeles Kings, respectively.
 The Senators finished the year second-to-last in the league with a 28–43–11 record and 67 points, their fourth-worst season since entering the league.